How to Create a Training Manual

 For text and image-based training manuals

-Training manuals that will be made with written text and imagery might seem outdated, but they’re not.
 In many cases, the traditional text and image format will be the best fit for your audience.

 If your manual outlines a computer-based process, you can capture screenshots of each step.
 Alternatively, photos and illustrations are ideal for outlining processes that take place in real life.

 While it might take a few tweaks for images and screenshots to really get a point across, this usually means adding annotations such as arrows, shapes, and other Callouts.
-However, you might also need to remove or hide sensitive and unnecessary information — which is easy to do with Snagit’s Blur tool

 Step 6: Assemble and deliver your manual

 Now, this is when creating a training manual can become a little tedious.
-The process of adding images to a template, document, or other source can present several issues with things like formatting, image sizing, and file types — to name a few.
+The process of adding images to a training manual template, document, or other source can present several issues with things like formatting, image sizing, and file types — to name a few.

 Fortunately, however, Snagit provides a hassle-free way to create a training manual with the magic of templates.
 These templates allow you to choose the images, add text, arrange the order, and make aesthetic decisions in one swift process.